 Introduction

 Why do people search for apps?
 There is no longer one linear path from discovery to install for users.
-In today’s world, the journey for a user can begin via a social media post or a comparison article, then email them reminders, and finally convert them on another device as much as a couple of days later.
-With installations taking longer than ever before to occur now, the user has many touch points along their journey, and the attention they pay to these touchpoints does not follow a linear progression.
+In today’s world, the journey for a user can begin via a social media post or a comparison article, followed by email reminders, and finally convert on another device days later.
+With installations taking longer than ever before, users encounter multiple touchpoints — and their attention does not follow a predictable sequence.

-However, mobile journeys still depend heavily on static links that assume instant installation and a one-session user experience.
-When this assumption fails to meet the expectations of the user, the user’s experience is disrupted.
-In fact, studies indicate that 56% of mobile users abandon their journeys when their mobile experience is disrupted, such as due to poor performance or errors during the process.
-The key to converting users is not to fix conversion issues; the key is to provide a seamless experience throughout the entire user journey.
+However, many mobile journeys still depend heavily on static links that assume instant installation and a one-session user experience.
+When that assumption fails, the experience breaks.
+Studies indicate that 56% of mobile users abandon their journeys when disrupted by poor performance, irrelevant landing pages, or broken transitions.
+The solution is not simply to repair drop-offs — it is to design continuity across the entire journey.

-The Dynamic Link is the link that adapts to your user’s journey.
-A Dynamic Link changes based on where your user is in the process – if the app has been installed yet or if they are new – keeping the user’s context intact and intent fully alive.
+A Dynamic Link adapts to the user’s journey.
+It changes based on where the user is in the process — whether the app is installed, whether they are new, or whether they are returning — keeping context intact and intent fully alive.

 What Is a Dynamic Link and How Do They Differ from Regular URLs?